Cooperative Breakdown of the Oscillator Blockade in the Dicke Model

 with $\tilde{\omega}_0 = \omega_0 - i \gamma/2$.
-The resonance condition in Eq. \eqref{eq:resonance:single} maximizes the effective heating rate which approaches $\gamma_\mathrm{eff,0 \rightarrow 1} \rightarrow \gamma / 2$.
-In the breakdown phase, the heating thus becomes comparable to the opposite cooling process consisting of the resonant JC coupling, which also scales $\sim \gamma/2$.
-The distribution of the oscillator population hence becomes increasingly flat, ultimately approaching an infinite temperature state, as can be seen from Fig. \ref{fig:simulation} b).
+Excitation of higher manifolds is governed by the respective resonance conditions of their dressed states, $\Delta_{n_\mathrm{ex}}$.
+The coupling in Eq. \eqref{eq:resonance:single} thus maximizes all effective heating rates $n_\mathrm{ex} \rightarrow n_\mathrm{ex+1}$.
+Because of saturation, these rates can at most reach $\gamma_\mathrm{eff} \sim \gamma$.
+In the breakdown phase, the heating thus becomes comparable to the opposite cooling process: driven by the resonant JC coupling, it also takes place at a rate $\sim \gamma$.
+The distribution of the oscillator population hence becomes increasingly flat, ultimately approaching an infinite temperature state.

-As can be seen from Eq. \eqref{eq:resonance:single} the breakdown takes place at twice the coupling strength of the SPT.
-The critical coupling of the breakdown phase transition in Eq. \eqref{eq:heating} is thus also enhanced by the number of spins, similar as the SPT.
+From Eq. \eqref{eq:resonance:single} it can be seen that the breakdown takes place at twice the coupling strength of the SPT.
+The critical coupling of the BPT is \textit{cooperatively} enhanced by the number of spins, similar to the SPT.
 This result is, however, different than what would be obtained from the cumulant expansion which yields a single-particle scaling also for $N > 1$ \cite{SI}.
 We use numerics to resolve the discrepancy and confirm the result in Eq. \eqref{eq:resonance:single}.